jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 With all of these items now defined, let’s process and review.

-##### Review a Trigger List
+##### ==Review a Trigger List==

-The first thing I like to do before doing _any_ reviewing is go through a typical GTD-style trigger list.
-A trigger list is a group of items, both personal and professional, that’s designed to surface anything that needs to be handled.
+==The first thing I like to do before doing _any_ reviewing is go through a typical GTD-style trigger list.
+A trigger list is a group of items, both personal and professional, that’s designed to surface anything that needs to be handled.==

-You can see a great example here: GTD Trigger List
+You can see a great example here: [GTD Trigger List]()

 Slowly read through the list and add any items that come to mind to your capture list for the review.

-##### Process Captured Items/Mindsweep
+##### ==Process Captured Items/Mindsweep==

-From there, it’s time to capture.
-It’s okay if you don’t think you have it all quite out yet; more open loops will likely surface as soon as you start moving through the review process, especially looking at your project lists.
+==From there, it’s time to capture.
+It’s okay if you don’t think you have it all quite out yet; more open loops will likely surface as soon as you start moving through the review process, especially looking at your project lists.==

----

 Use the definitions we looked at above to help you process through your capture list to clarify, restate, and file the items on your list.

 Keep in mind when filing that if you’re not _for sure_ committed to a task or project in the next six months it should live somewhere else, like a someday/maybe list.
-Storing projects and actions you’re not committed to in your task manager is a sure-fire way to have an overwhelmed response to an untrusted system that you then you won’t use until you clean it up.
+Storing projects and actions you’re not committed to in your task manager is a sure-fire way to have an overwhelmed response to an un-trusted system that you then you won’t use until you clean it up.

 Don’t rush this part of the process, either.
 If you try to quickly file everything you can without thinking about each item critically (even for a moment), you’ll only make work for yourself later.

 **Be diligent now because it will save you future frustration!**

-##### Review Projects List
+##### ==Review Projects List==

 Once you’ve processed your captured items, now it’s time to dig into the deeper review.
 I like to start with my projects list.

 When I review my projects list, I’ll spend time looking over each project, and, using the review questions from before, make sure each project is as accurate as I can make it.

-If you have projects that have no next actions but are not complete, make a next action, even if it’s “Figure out the next steps on project x”.
+If you have projects that have no next actions but are not complete, make a next action, even if it’s "Figure out the next steps on project x”.

 Sometimes this results in adding more tasks.

 Sometimes I clarify the end goal.

----

 Sometimes I realize I’m never going to realistically do this thing so I decide to drop it.